Retirement Planning is Broken

 “A fundamental element of our entire economic system — saving earns money and borrowing costs money — is being unhinged before our eyes.” — Axios

 Taken a step further, low interest rates and the absence of any kind of significant yield from bonds creates an even greater problem for investors and their families once retirement arrives.
 Historically investors have been urged to follow the practice of building as a nest egg as large as we possibly can during our working years.
-When we stop working, we’re instructed to shift the funds into the safety and stable income generated by bonds.
-Then over the course of our remaining years we are to rely on this income augmented by a modest annual draw on the principal of our stocks.
-However, low-to-negative interest rates have essentially broken the fundamental thinking around this kind of planning and then managing retirement.
-What we’re left with now is an uncomfortable game of chicken.
-Upon retirement we will be called upon to ration what will be a shrinking amount of savings over the course of our remaining lifetime.
+When we stop working, we’re instructed to shift the more volatile stock portion of our portfolio into the safety and stable income generated by bonds.
+Then over the course of our remaining years we are to rely on this income to cover the cost of living — and everything else.
+However, low-to-negative interest rates have essentially broken the fundamental thinking around this kind of planning and in turn managing retirement.
+In the absence of bond yields what we’re left with is an uncomfortable game of chicken.
+Upon retirement we will be called upon to ration what will be a dwindling amount of savings over the course of our remaining lifetime.
 Retirees trying to maintain the level of living that that have become accustomed will be forced to at the same time to be sure not to outlive their savings.
 Naturally the longer you expect to be retired, the more peril involved in this balancing act.

 A Better Path